 The annual and monthly fee could cost you up to $219 your second year with the card.
 The Reflex Mastercard® is definitely an option, but you could build your credit just as well and keep that $219 in your pocket by instead signing up for a card that doesn't charge an annual or monthly fee.

-Additionally, there's a 5% cash advance fee ($5 minimum), and a 3% foreign transaction fee.
-Again, these fees are fairly common, but some cards, including a few secured cards (the Discover it® Secured, for instance) don't have foreign transaction fees.
+Additionally, there's a 3% cash advance fee ($10 minimum), and a 3% foreign transaction fee.
+Again, these fees are fairly common, but some cards, including a few secured cards don't have foreign transaction fees.

 Few Cardholder Benefits and No Rewards